 - Piercing the Corporate Veil: Courts have struggled for decades to define the exact contours of this widely used doctrine.
 Most courts today will agree that comingling of assets, using the business as a shell to hide assets, lack of corporate infrastructure or operations, non-existence of officers and directors, dominant control by one shareholder, absence of corporate records, offices, and events such as shareholder meetings are among the reasons for courts to legally disregard the corporate umbrella.

-Attempts to hold business owners personally liable for company debt are common and the Oberheiden Law Group has successfully handled a great number of such cases.
+Attempts to hold business owners personally liable for company debt are common and Oberheiden & McMurrey, LLP has successfully handled a great number of such cases.
 For example, we helped a physician escape a $ 600,000 personal loan by convincingly demonstrating that the circumstances that led to the physician’s signature justified nullification of the liability.
 Other favorable outcomes include cases in which we either avoided or materially lessened personal exposure in connection with bank litigations.